l-bruyant/sportsee-front/README.md

     npm start dev

 ### How to test ?
+First, make sure to laucnh the front-end app (see step above)

 #### With mocked data
-First, make sure to laucnh the front-end app (see step above)
 If you don't want to run the back-end, you can use mocked data.
-To activate mocked data, go to src/utils/api/api.js and set useMockData to true.
+- To activate mocked data mode, go to src/utils/api/api.js and set useMockData to true.
-Then, go to 'http://localhost:3000/dashboard/100' to display the mocked data.
+- Then, go to 'http://localhost:3000/dashboard/100' to display the mocked data.

+#### With data from the back-end
+- First, you need to install the back-end and start the back-end app (check instructions on the back-end directory)
+- To activate back-end data, go to src/utils/api/api.js and set useMockData to false.
+- Then, go to 'http://localhost:3000/dashboard/12' or 'http://localhost:3000/dashboard/18'

 ## Author
 Luc Bruyant